insciencewetrust/iswt-encrypter-and-decrypter/README.md

 I am aware that the program currently has relatively limited functionality.
 I intend to change that in the upcoming versions.
 The upcoming changes will include but not be limited to:
 1) Adding a "mistake level" feature so that users do not have to go back to the very start when they enter an invalid option number
 2) Adding a feature that allows users to create their own, personalised key files within the program
-3) Making common encryption/decryption methods (MD5, SHA512 etc.) available
+3) Making common encryption/decryption methods available
 4) Making the random key generator more random and complex (e.g. by coming up with a different algorithm for odd and even indices, using multiple keys at the same time and so on)